naveensenapathi/rapid-assignment/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+## Bower and npm

+Run 'bower install' and 'npm install'

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.